marcosoft47/freenect-python/README.md

 # Freenect's Python Wrapper
 Everything I gathered from freenect's python wrapper

- **Note:** The file `eznect.py` was made to simplify some stuff.
+ **Note:** The file `eznect.py` was made to gather useful functions.
 Feel free to add it in your projects!

 # Installation